Introduction to Docker rm

 - -f, –force: It is used to remove the running container forcefully using the ‘SIGKILL’ signal.

-- -l, –link: It is used to remove a specified link that exists.
+- -l, –link: It removes a specified existing link.

-- -v, –volume: It also removes the volumes attached with the container.
+- -v, –volume: It removes the volumes attached to the container.

-We can use the ‘–help’ option to get help at any time.
+We can use the ‘–help’ option to get help anytime.

 Code: